 Afterward International Office coordinates the communication with the partner institution, nominates the student for a semester abroad and for the Erasmus+ grant.
 International Relations Office also helps to strengthen the communication flow between students, host institution and Erasmus Referat.

 CUAS students are supported by International Relations Office before, during and after their stay abroad.

-The office is at the campus Villach (room 1.02).
+The office is located at the campus Villach on the first floor, South Wing, just below the ÖH.
 CUAS International Relations Office offers consulting hours at each campus and you can also arrange a personal appointment.

-Departmental Coordinators support CUAS students when it comes to academicals questions eg. which courses can be taken abroad and will be recognized afterward for the CUAS study degree programme.
+Departmental Coordinators support CUAS students regarding academic questions, such as which courses can be taken abroad and will be recognized afterward for the CUAS study degree programme.
 The Learning Agreement (a document including all the agreements concerning courses and their recognition), will be filled in upon consultation with the Departmental Coordinator.